Tygrr321/CSCI_601-611_XfinityApplication/README.md

 3. Can be implemented on an UBUNTU sever (though Git pull requests)
 4. Application is developed with basic security features (please specify    what parts of code are secured and how they are secured/can be exploited)
 5. Some backend functionality?

+Coded in PHP and possibly add other effects to make the application look nice later